UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 — TYSON FURY (@Tyson_Fury) December 12, 2020

-Top Rank’s Bob Arum also pointed to the pending superfight happening next.
+Top Rank’s Bob Arum pointed toward the pending superfight boxing bout happening next.

 It looks like the stage is set for the biggest Heavyweight championship fight since Ali-Frazier in 1971, when @Tyson_Fury meets @anthonyfjoshua for the undisputed crown.